ChrisHuang485/Local-RAG-System/Readme.md

 ## Overview

 This project is a**fully localized, privacy-focused RAG system**.
-It employs a layered architecture designto address pain points in enterprise knowledge base retrieval: data privacy leaks, low search accuracy, and difficulties in parsing diverse formats.
+It employs a layered architecture design to address pain points in enterprise knowledge base retrieval: data privacy leaks, low search accuracy, and difficulties in parsing diverse formats.

 System based on **Ollama (LLM)** and **HuggingFace (Embedding/Rerank)**, supports fully offline operation after deployment.